samarthamahesh/NLP-Project---Code-Mix-Generation/README.md

 **Model path**: File path where you want to store the model instance

-Outputs are in the folder /outputs.
+> Outputs are in the folder /outputs.

-> Saved models in /outputs/models
+>> Outputs of corresponding models are in /outputs/model_id

-> Outputs of corresponding models in /outputs/model_id
+> File that was used to create datasets is in /utils/create_datasets

 ### Related Links